-- Liability.
-As electric cars need to be plugged into a power source, you’ll need to be careful about where your charging power cables are positioned to ensure they don’t become a safety hazard for pedestrians.
-You’ll also want to check with your insurer to find out if your liability coverage extends to passengers who trip over charging cables when your car is parked.
+- Extra liability.
+You’ll need to be careful about where your charging power cables are positioned to ensure they don’t become a safety hazard for pedestrians.
+Check with your insurer to find out if your liability coverage extends to passengers who trip over charging cables when your car is parked.

 - Genuine or OEM parts.
-Electric car batteries are not all the same, and if your battery is replaced with an aftermarket version, it could potentially decrease your range or have a shorter lifespan.
-Find out what kind of parts will be used if your car needs to be repaired after an accident.
+Electric car batteries are not all the same.
+If your battery is replaced with an aftermarket version, it could potentially decrease your range or have a shorter lifespan.

 How much is car insurance for electric cars?